endrelzr/ELPlusSliderControl/README.md

 # ELPlusSliderControl

-Runkeeper style segmented control with slider for two segments and an optional plus segment, written in ObjC.
+Runkeeper style segmented control with slider for two segments and an optional plus segment, written in ObjC and compatible with iOS7+

-## Requirements
-* Xcode 6 or higher
-* Apple LLVM compiler
-* iOS 7.0 or higher
-* ARC

 ##Installation